 I continue to be in regular dialog with people who are somewhat leery about those science textbooks, and I have come to understand the basis of that leeriness.
 It is not that the science books are wrong, it’s that we scientists have done a somewhat lousy job of sitting down with those who are not scientists and talking about the contents of those books; moreover, it is that we scientists have done too much talking to each other and not enough listening to the legitimate concerns that others raise.
 We now need to move towards a new reality—a reality which begins with conversation.

 That’s what this Southern Baptist series has been about.
 I know of no better way to end my leadership role in BioLogos than with the final posting of this series.
 However, even this ending is just the beginning.
 For all of us, the real work lies up ahead—just around the next bend.

 Dr. Lemke’s essay may be found here.
 Please keep in mind that it was written about fourteen months ago, before the series began.
 Together with the work of all of the Southern Baptist scholars, this essay shows how important it has been to clarify our positions.
-Again, as you read the essay, each highlighted section is linked to a “pop-out comment” which will appear in the sidebar as you click or mouse over it.
+Again, as you read the essay, each highlighted section is followed by a response.
 In each case, the comment will show where one of the previous BioLogos responses in this series has addressed the point Dr. Lemke has made.
 This does not mean that the matter is settled—not by any stretch.
 It simply means that we’re thinking about the issues he raises and it shows some of our thoughts so far.